mattih11/MusicSaber-python/README.md

 Start and runs the main loop.
 Our entry point to the application
 ## Midi
 Handle midi device connections and play notes.
+## Receiver
+Receive and handle the BTLE messages based on the python package bleaker
+### Latency
+BTLE connection is pretty slow and causes the main latency ~100ms, compared to the rest of about 2ms.
+It's still not clear if the sender or receiver is causing this latency.
+To solve this, there are two main steps to be performed
+- make measurements with other devices to be sure it's not a hardware specific topic
+- investigate on ESP32 side (other github project)
+- --> if this steps fail, we need to have a look for other BTLE libraries or move from python to a more performant C++ project.
+But this is definitely for later, as we want to do rapid prototyping

 # TODOs
 - add formatter files to the repository